imbrn/awesome-react-steps/README.md

 In a real project you won't actually use the quick example as shown above, you will probably use it inside a container component, for managing its state.

-In this situation you better chose `StepsModel` object instead of plain Javascript object, because it provides some API for you to mutate your state easily.
+In this situation you better choose `StepsModel` object instead of plain Javascript object, because it provides some API for you to mutate your state easily.

 ```js
 import React from "react";